 Joe Fairless: What’s a mistake you’ve made on a transaction?

 Eric Jacobs: Oh, boy… This could be a long podcast.
 I tried really hard to convince somebody not to buy some property in the Bahamas.
 They bought it anyway.
 I went over there to visit, fell in love and I bought it, too.
 Then we both lost money together. [laughter]

 Joe Fairless: What’s the best ever way you like to give back?

-Joe Fairless: Yeah, it is amazing.
-Thanks so much for being on the show.
-I'm really grateful you were on the show.
+Thanks for being on the show.
 I hope you have a best ever day, and we’ll talk to you soon.